cysouw/diathesis/text/c08_infinitive.md

 - Almost all verbs with governed prepositions.
 Not possible with: *duften, riechen, stinken*

-### --- [ OBJ > SBJ > ADJ ] --- {.unnumbered}
+### --- [ OBJ > SBJ > ADJ ] --- *Möglichkeitsspassiv* {.unnumbered}

-### [ NA | pN ] *lassen + Infinitiv* Reflexive passive (*Möglichkeitsspassiv*) {#sec:infinitive-lassen-reflexive-anticausative}
+### [ NA | pN ] *lassen + Infinitiv* Reflexive epistemic passive {#sec:infinitive-lassen-reflexive-anticausative}

-With transitive verbs the light verb *lassen* with a reflexive pronoun and an infinitive results structurally in a passive diathesis [@next].
-Compared to the previously discussed intransitive variant (see [@sec:infinitive-lassen-reflexive-intransitive], there is no adverbial evaluation necessary and the agent can be retained as an optional prepositional phrase with *von*.
+With most transitive verbs the light verb *lassen* with a reflexive pronoun and an infinitive results structurally in a passive diathesis with an epistemic interpretation that something is possible [@next].
+A small group of transitive verbs invoke a different interpretation, as discussed in the next [@sec:infinitive-lassen-reflexive-permissive-passive].
+Compared to the previously discussed intransitive variant (see [@sec:infinitive-lassen-reflexive-intransitive], there is (i) no adverbial evaluation necessary and (ii) the agent can be retained as an optional prepositional phrase with *von*.
 This diathesis invokes an *Ersatzinfinitiv* [@next c].

 ::: ex
 a.
 Ich schließe den Schrank.
 b.
-Der Schrank lässt sich schließen (von mir).
+Der Schrank lässt sich schließen (von mir). \
+   (= Es ist möglich, dass ich den Schrank schließe.)
 c.
 Gestern hat sich der Schrank noch schließen lassen.
 :::

-Just as discussed previously with intransitives ([@sec:infinitive-lassen-reflexive-intransitive]), this diathesis might seem to be a transparent combination of a reflexive anticausative [@last a], see [@sec:reflexive-anticausative], and a *lassen + Infinitiv* diathesis [@last b], see [@sec:infinitive-lassen-causative].
+Just as discussed previously with intransitives (see [@sec:infinitive-lassen-reflexive-intransitive]), this diathesis might seem to be a transparent combination of a reflexive anticausative [@next a], see [@sec:reflexive-anticausative], and a *lassen + Infinitiv* diathesis [@next b], see [@sec:infinitive-lassen-causative].
 However, semantically the combination of both leads to a different interpretation, so the combination is arguably a new construction.

 ::: ex
 a.
 Der Schrank schließt sich (von alleine).